Silicondust/bsxmlfmt/README.md

 # bsxmlfmt
-**XML formatter for BrightScript that preserves multi-line formatting**
+**XML formatter that preserves multi-line formatting**

 Removes unnecessary whitespace within *existing* lines while preserving the original layout and minimizing diffs.

 Indentation can be set to 'tab' or a specified number of spaces.

 Empty lines are removed.

+Originally written for Roku BrightScript XML files.
+Supports all XML files.

 **Usage examples:**